10 Methods to Address Threats in Mobile Banking Security

 Must #4.
 Secure Coding Practices

-Adhering to secure coding practices involves writing code for mobile banking apps in a way that anticipates and mitigates potential security vulnerabilities.
-This includes validating all inputs, securely managing sessions, and avoiding common coding errors that could be exploited.
+Secure coding practices imply a set of activities during coding that aim to mitigate potential security vulnerabilities.
+These include validating all inputs, securely managing sessions, and avoiding common coding errors that could be exploited.

 Threats it addresses: